 The time needed for breast cancer metastases (secondary lesions caused by cells that have escaped from the original tumor) to develop varies between patients, and little is known about the mechanisms that govern latency (the dormant state of cells that have already spread through the body).
 A study headed by ICREA researcher Roger Gomis at the Institute for Research in Biomedicine (IRB Barcelona) has identified the genes involved in the latent asymptomatic state of breast cancer metastases.
 The work sheds light on the molecular basis underlying how the expression of certain genes facilitates the spread of metastatic lesions.

-The team has studied the most common kind of breast tumour–estrogen-positive (ER +) and accounting for 80% of breast cancer tumour cases–that is characterised by a long period of latency with no symptoms.
+The team has studied the most common kind of breast tumor — estrogen-positive (ER +) and accounting for 80% of breast cancer tumor cases — that is characterized by a long period of latency with no symptoms.
 The study has been published today in Nature Cell Biology.

-MSK1, the protein that keeps tumour cells dormant
+MSK1, the protein that keeps tumor cells dormant

 “We are interested in understanding the mechanisms underlying metastasis and the time component of this process.
 Until now, little was known in preclinical models about the mechanisms that allow breast cancer cells to leave the latent state and even less is known in patients,” explains Roger Gomis, head of the Growth Control and Cancer Metastasis Lab.